 Ventricular Tachycardia Treatment at Brigham and Women’s Hospital

-The Heart Rhythm Disorders Program at our state-of-the-art Shapiro Cardiovascular Center is an internationally recognized leader in the evaluation and treatment of arrhythmias, a condition which affects millions of people each year.
+The Cardiac Arrhythmia Service at our state-of-the-art Shapiro Cardiovascular Center is an internationally recognized leader in the evaluation and treatment of arrhythmias, a condition which affects millions of people each year.

 Treatment for ventricular tachycardia, when it isn’t life threatening, usually involves medications and addressing the underlying cause.
 However, patients with prior heart attacks, moderately reduced heart function, or symptomatic congestive heart failure can benefit from an ICD, a small electronic device that can prevent sudden death.